Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 mprotect(0x403000, 4096, PROT_READ)     = 0
 ```
 This line makes the table entries read only.
 The pwning blog post in [further reading](#further-reading) explains more.
-In context of our program, this means that the entire GOT got resolved and then marked as read only for security.
+In context of our program, this means that the entire GOT got resolved and then marked as read only for security[^RELRO].

 <details markdown="1">
   <summary>Exercise: What does print statement at the end of the above `gdb` code block print at different breakpoints in the function?
 Why?</summary>